NPGS : Questions & Answers

 In SEM lithography, what is the most common noise problem and how can it be minimized? (go to List)

 Line frequency interference that is picked up in the microscope is the most common problem.
-Typical sources are: electrical power lines, fluorescent lights, PC monitors (this noise is actually at the refresh rate of the monitor), ion pump power supplies, and other electrical equipment.
+Typical sources are: electrical power lines, older fluorescent lights, older PC monitors (this noise is actually at the refresh rate of the monitor), ion pump power supplies, and other electrical equipment including picoammeters.
 Solutions are to eliminate or relocate the source of the noise, shield the SEM from the noise source, or install a magnetic field cancelling system.
-An inexpensive digital gauss meter (Extech Model #480823) which is very useful for locating sources of 30 to 300 Hz magnetic fields can be found at Meters and Instruments.
+An inexpensive digital gauss meter (Extech Model #480823) which is very useful for locating sources of 30 to 300 Hz magnetic fields can be found at Transcat .
 Also, see the Line Frequency Noise image in the Diagnostic Images on the Sample Pictures page.

 Is acoustic noise an issue for SEM lithography? (go to List)